GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

   401154:       c3                      ret
 ```

 The function begins at addres 0x401142 in virtual memory.
 However, we want to encrypt the function while it resides on disk.
-This means that we'll need to determine the functions address within the binary.
+This means that we'll need to determine the function's address within the binary.

 We can accomplish this using the readelf utility: